Tripura: Economy

 The industrial sector of the state continues to be highly underdeveloped – brickfields and tea industry are the only two organised sectors.
 Tripura has considerable reservoirs of natural gas.
 According to estimates by Oil and Natural Gas Corporation (ONGC), the state has 400 billion metres3 reserves of natural gas, with 16 billion metres3 is recoverable.
 ONGC produced 480 million metres3 natural gas in the state, in 2006–07.
 In 2011 and 2013, new large discoveries of natural gas were announced by ONGC.
 Tourism industry in the state is growing – the revenue earned in tourism sector crossed ₹10 million for the first time in 2009–10, and surpassed ₹15 million in 2010–11.
 Although Bangladesh is in a trade deficit with India, its export to Tripura is significantly more than import from the state; a report in the newspaper The Hindu estimated Bangladesh exported commodities valued at about ₹3.5 billion to the state in 2012, as opposed to "very small quantity" of import.
 Alongside legal international trade, unofficial and informal cross-border trade is rampant.
 In a research paper published by the Institute of Developing Economies in 2004, the dependence of Tripura's economy on that of Bangladesh was emphasised.

 The economy of Tripura can be characterised by the high rate of poverty, low capital formation, inadequate infrastructure facilities, geographical isolation and communication bottlenecks, inadequate exploration and use of forest and mineral resources, slow industrialisation and high unemployment.
 More than 50% of the population depends on agriculture for sustaining their livelihood.
 However agriculture and allied activities contribution to Gross State Domestic Production (GSDP) is only 23%, this is primarily because of low capital base in the sector.
-Despite the inherent limitation and constraints coupled with severe resource shortages for investing in basic infrastructure, this has brought consistency progress in the quality of life and income of people cutting across all sections of society.
+Despite the inherent limitation and constraints coupled with severe resource shortages for investing in basic infrastructure, this has brought consistent progress in the quality of life and income of people across all sections of society.
 The state government through its Tripura Industrial Policy and Tripura Industrial Incentives Scheme, 2012, has offered heavy subsidies in capital investment and transport, preferences in government procurement, waivers in tender processes and fees, yet the impact has not been much significant beyond a few industries being set up in the Bodhjungnagar Industrial Growth Center.

 The Planning Commission estimates the poverty rate of all North East Indian states by using headcount ratio of Assam (the second largest state in North East India after Arunachal Pradesh).
-According to 2001 Planning Commission assessment, 22 percent of Tripura's rural residents were below the poverty line.
-However, Tripura government's independent assessment, based on consumption distribution data, reported that, in 2001, 55 percent of the rural population was below the poverty line.
+According to 2001 Planning Commission assessment, 22 per cent of Tripura's rural residents were below the poverty line.
+However, the Tripura government's independent assessment, based on consumption distribution data, reported that, in 2001, 55 per cent of the rural population was below the poverty line.
 Geographic isolation and communication bottlenecks coupled with insufficient infrastructure have restricted economic growth of the state.
 High rate of poverty and unemployment continues to be prevalent.